citoverse/cito/cran-comments.md

 Old maintainer:
 Christian Amesöder, Christian.Amesoeder@informatik.uni-regensburg.de

-New maintainer:
+New Maintainer:
 Maximilian Pichler, maximilian.pichler@biologie.uni-regensburg.de

-Due to the long build-time of the vignettes, we decided to include them as pre-built static html vignettes using the R.rsp package.
+Due to the long creation time of the vignettes, we decided to include them as pre-built static HTML vignettes using the R.rsp package.
-We hope that we included them in the right way.
+We hope that we have included them in the right way.

+Best,
+Max

 ### Successfull R CMD checks under

 # Version 1.0.1